SansGuidon/bookmarks/README.md

 * [Kenneth N. Lodding, Nasa](https://queue.acm.org/detail.cfm?id=1016985) - (2004) Hitchhiker's Guide to Biomorphic Software | The natural world may be the inspiration we need for solving our computer problems.
 * [Manisha Sahasrabudhe](http://blog.shippable.com/7-things-to-consider-while-moving-to-microservices) - (2017) 7 things to consider while moving to a microservices architecture
 * [donnemartin/system-design-primer](https://github.com/donnemartin/system-design-primer) - Learn how to design large-scale systems.
 Prep for the system design interview.
+* [Greg Williams](https://spin.atomicobject.com/2017/02/22/diagrams-as-documentation/) - (2017) Diagrams as Software Documentation – When a Picture Says it Best

 # Art :art:
 * [Pierre Debatty](http://www.pierredebatty.be/) - art of Pierre Debatty, a belgian painter